Eugénie Fougère: In the United States

-The 'audacious' Fougère made her debut in the United States on September 7, 1891, at Broadway's Koster and Bial's Music Hall in New York – the gayest night spot in town at the time – where she quickly became "the craze of the hour".
+The 'audacious' Fougère made her debut in the United States on 7 September 1891 at Broadway's Koster and Bial's Music Hall in New York – the gayest night spot in town at the time – where her "scandalously risqué" performance quickly became "the craze of the hour".
 According to a review, "New York never saw anything to equal the performance of Fougere.
 Imagine an Apache in a setting of petite Parisian femininity."
 Her influence over the audience was due "to the sparkle, wildness and vim of her performance".
 Not everyone was impressed; theatre critic Leander Richardson called her "the most daring interpreter of indecency" and wrote that she dealt "in just plain sexual dirt, and looks the part".

+According to New York's Metropolitan Magazine in 1895:

+Fougere became one of "the high-priced music hall singers", according to Metropolitan Magazine, who was never out of an engagement, spending her time performing between New York and Paris:

-Fougère toured the States for many years during the Gay Nineties, but her performance was often too 'strong' for the audience.
+Fougère toured the States for many years during the Gay Nineties and the early 1900s, but her performance was often too 'strong' for the audience.
 Due to complaints about the audacious performances of Fougère and other European music-hall artists, Koster and Bial's had to set new restrictive rules about the artist's dresses and song texts for the 1894 theatre season.